shocking truth web hosting

 Shared Hosting ($3-10/month)

-What it is: Your website shares a server with hundreds of other websites.
+What it is: Your website shares a server with hundreds of other sites.
+Providers like Bluehost and SiteGround excel here.

 Perfect for:

 The truth: This is where 90% of beginners should start.
-It’s cheap, easy, and more than enough for your first year online.
+It’s cheap, easy, and sufficient for your first year.

 VPS Hosting ($20-80/month)